Last Updated on April 20, 2023 by Editorial Team

 3. Dyslexia Toolbox

 Dyslexia Toolbox is the Chrome extension you must have if you are looking for web browsing assistance being dyslexic.
-It simplifies reading like none other, and it has specific features like the use of Dyslexic font as well as left alignment.
+It simplifies reading like none other, and it has specific features like the use of specific fonts for dyslexia like the Dyslexic font as well as left alignment.

 It is like a complete toolbox to ease the reading for Dyslexic individuals, and some brilliant minds have put their heads together to use the dyslexic font to enhance concentration for differently-abled kids.
 The user interface is appreciable, and the parents need not be tech-savvy to have a grasp on this application.